hyoshioka0128/windowsserverdocs.ja-jp/WindowsServerDocs/identity/ad-ds/deploy/Schema-Updates.md

 objectClass: classSchema
 ldapDisplayName: ipNetwork
 adminDisplayName: ipNetwork
 adminDescription: Abstraction of a network.
-The distinguished value of the cn attribute denotes the network's cannonical name
+The distinguished value of the cn attribute denotes the network's canonical name
 governsId: 1.3.6.1.1.1.2.7
 objectClassCategory: 1
 rdnAttId: 2.5.4.3